HumanSecurity/human-mcp-server/README.md

 - **Custom Security Rules**: Manage and audit your custom mitigation policies and security controls

 **Code Defender - Client-Side Security**
-- **Supply Chain Protection**: Monitor third-party scripts and vendors on your payment and sensitive pages
+- **Client-Side Supply Chain Protection**: Monitor first- and third-party scripts and vendors on your payment and sensitive pages
-- **PCI DSS Compliance**: Automated compliance validation and security assessment for payment environments
+- **PCI DSS Compliance**: Streamline PCI DSS compliance and confirm that your site is not susceptible to attacks from scripts
-- **Security Incident Response**: Track client-side attacks, XSS attempts, and code injection threats
+- **Security Incident Monitoring**: Track client-side attacks, e-skimming attempts, and code injection threats
-- **HTTP Security Headers**: Comprehensive security posture analysis and misconfiguration detection
+- **HTTP Security-Impacting Headers**: Monitor and alert personnel to changes to security-impacting HTTP headers

+## 🔑 Prerequisites

+* If running with NPM, download and install [Node.js](https://nodejs.org/en/download).
+* If running with Docker, download and install [Docker](https://www.docker.com/get-started/).

 ## 🚀 Quick Start